shuzhiquan/IRIC/README.md

    </table>

 ### Installation
 R version >= 3.1.
 Download the repository from GitHub before apply the techniques.
-The current version of IRIC v1.1.
+The current version of IRIC is v1.1.
-### An Example
+### Illustrative Examples
 SMOTE, CSC4.5 and RBBagging
-#### Arguments
-form: a formula, as in the lm function.
-data: a data frame in which to interpret the variables named in the formula.
-numBag: an integer, the number of trees to use.
-base: base learner.
-type: type of learning, one of the SMOTEBagging, RUSBagging, RBBagging.
-See details below.
-allowParallel: whether generates subsets for base classifiers in parallel way or not.
-Take value true and false.
-#### Details
-Depending on the speciﬁed type one of the following ensemble classification methods is executed.
-**SMOTEBagging**: an ensemble-based learning which embeds the SMOTE into the Bagging learning framework.
-**RUSBagging**: an ensemble-based learning which embeds the random under sampling into the Bagging learning framework.
-**RBBaging**: Rougly Balanced Bagging it generates the subsets for base classifier by sampling based on binominal negative distribution.
-#### List of returned values
-An object of class bagging, which is a list with the following components:
-  call: the function used
-  base: the base learner
-  type: type of algorithm
-  numBag: the number of trees used
-  classLabels: classLabels of training set.
-  fits: the fitting result.
-  class: bbag, type of ensemble learning

 ### Sample R code

 ```